SchoolOfCode/workshop-typescript-types-of-weather-4fortify/4FortifyWeatherApp/plan.md

-create the React components and create the logic in Typescript  ✅ create error handling separate react components into searchbar, weather display, error section
+create the React components and create the logic in Typescript  ✅ create error handling separate react components into searchbar, weather display, error section default prevent submission of empty search bar - currently does nothing if empty

 # Learnings
 Read API documentation thoroughly - initially thought we had to do a double API fetch route to get location then convert to lon/lat for weather.
 Practise react more
 Then apply TS to it.
-There are multiple TS types we weren't aware of, like ChangeEvent types and the specific html element they are associated with.
+There are multiple TS types we weren't aware of, like ChangeEvent types and the specific html element they are associated with. if this was a proper app and not just dev, would have put api key in env file